mapbox/mapbox-gl-native/platform/android/README.md

 #### linux

 run `make android-configuration` in the root folder of the project and open the Android Studio project in `/platform/android`.

+If you are using Arch Linux, install [ncurses5-compat-libs](https://aur.archlinux.org/packages/ncurses5-compat-libs).

 ### Project configuration